libktx/ktx/assets-async/README.md

   assetStorage.contains<Texture>("images/logo.png")
   // Returns true if the asset loading has finished: assetStorage.isLoaded<Texture>("images/logo.png")
-  // Checks how many times the asset was loaded or used as dependency: assetStorage.getReferenceCount<Texture>("images/logo.png")
+  // Checks how many times the asset was loaded or used as a dependency: assetStorage.getReferenceCount<Texture>("images/logo.png")
   // Returns a list of dependencies loaded along with the asset: assetStorage.getDependencies<Texture>("images/logo.png")